2009 CL-Class New Car Test Drive

-The Mercedes-Benz CL is the eighth generation of a long line of range-topping coupes that dates back to the early 1950s.
-Expensive and exclusive, these cars have been rare and seldom seen, even compared to the big Mercedes sedans on which most of them have been based.
-Like the sedans themselves, the coupes have evolved significantly with the times, but their fundamental mission remains the same: high-performance and maximum luxury in a gloriously stylish package.
+Dating back to the early 1950s, the Mercedes-Benz CL-Class is and always has been an expensive and exclusive coupe.
+They have evolved significantly with the times, but their fundamental mission remains the same: High-performance and maximum luxury in a gloriously stylish package.
 These are cars in which esthetics purposely trump practicality.

 Pounding the point home is the CL's hardtop design: As with all of its predecessors since 1958, there is no central B-pillar aft of the doors to break the sleek lines of the body.
 With the windows down, the look is sexy and the view out is panoramic, recalling cars of the Fifties and Sixties when hardtops were in vogue.

 Where the current CL breaks most from tradition is in its sheer excess.
 Pricey and pretty as they were, the big Mercedes coupes of the Fifties, Sixties, and even Seventies were compact compared to contemporary U.S. cars, and were powered by relatively small-displacement engines.
 The current line qualifies as truly massive, in size, weight, and horsepower.

 The most significant change for 2009 is that the CL550 now has the Mercedes-Benz all-wheel-drive system, 4MATIC, as standard equipment.
 It is thus called the CL550 4MATIC.